mangelajo/doc-check/README.md

 # Doc-Check

 A CLI tool for checking documentation quality using LLM-based Q&A evaluation.
+The purpose of this tool is to explore the capabilities of LLMs in evaluating documentation quality by asking specific questions and assessing the answers against predefined criteria.

+It is designed to integrate with OpenAI, Anthropic, and Ollama models, allowing users to specify the model and provider directly in the configuration file or via command line options.

+It also supports RAG (Retrieval-Augmented Generation) for large documents, enabling the model to retrieve relevant chunks of text instead of processing the entire document at once, with fallback to the full document if necessary.

 ## Warning